kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 If the `create()` call is successful a new capability which references a virtual switch port is returned.
-A client uses this capability to talk to the virtual network switch using the virtio network protocol.
+A client uses this capability to talk to the virtual network switch using the Virtio network protocol.

 Here are couple of examples on how to create ports with different properties: